alexdowell/CS_5592_Alg_HW3/README.md

-### What design strategy you will apply, also give justifications that selectedstrategy is most appropriate.
+### What design strategy you will apply, also give justifications that selected strategy is most appropriate.

 The design strategy used appears to be a systematic approach for assigning labels to vertices of a graph based on certain rules and conditions.
 It doesn’t neatly fit into a single category of algorithms, but it shares characteristics with constructive algorithms.
 Constructive algorithms build a solution piece by piece, following a set of rules or conditions.
 In this case, the algorithm constructs vertex labels for a graph according to a predefined procedure based on the number of vertices and their positions within the graph.
 It doesn't optimize a specific objective function or make choices based on optimization criteria as seen in many optimization algorithms.